10 Effective Tips For Managing Health Anxiety:

 What Causes Health Worry?

-Different things can make someone worry about health, like:
+Different things can cause someone to worry about their health, such as the following:

-If someone was very sick before, they might get worried it could happen again.
+In case someone was very ill before, they might keep worrying that it could be so again.

 1. Talk About Your Worries.

-It’s okay to not check every little thing.
-Most times, everything is just fine without checking all the time!
+It is fine to not check into everything little.
+Most of the time, everything is just fine without having to check everything all the time!

 4. Find Fun Things to Do.

-Doing things you enjoy, like the enjoyment of playing or drawing, can help prevent too much consideration of having been sick.
+Doing things you like, just like the happiness of playing or drawing, can help prevent too much consideration of having been sick.

 When to Ask for Help.

-If a person is feeling very anxious all the time, even after trying these things, they might need to talk to a doctor who helps with feelings, like a counselor.
+If a person feels really anxious all day long, even after using these tips, they need to see a doctor or a person who helps fix feelings, such as a therapist.

 1. Create a Happy Book.